johngeorgewright/hot-press/README.md

 ### `on(String eventName, Function subscriber)`

-Register a subcribing function to the event
+Register a subscribing function to the event

 ### `once(String eventName, Function subscriber)`